singhabhishek6363/Codsoft/README.md

 # Codsoft
-I developed these using HTML, CSS,JAVASCRIPT.
+I developed this calculator using HTML, CSS,JAVASCRIPT.